labbces/conekt_grasses/CoNekT/docs/source/connect_mysql.md

 ## Setting up the database using the MySQL CLI

-First create a database.
+First create a MySQL/MariaDB user with root:

+    CREATE USER conekt_grasses_admin@localhost IDENTIFIED BY 'E,~5*;{9f{p2VGp^';

 The character set and collate are important as sqlalchemy-migrate doesn't work with utf8mb4 (the default).

     CREATE DATABASE conekt_grasses_db CHARACTER SET latin1 COLLATE latin1_general_ci;